Please enable JavaScript in your browser to use this page.

 Lower Lansdown and The Circus

-The Lower Lansdown and The Circus area is one of the 15 areas in our community-led Liveable Neighbourhoods programme.
+The Lower Lansdown and The Circus area is one of several areas in our community-led Liveable Neighbourhoods programme.
 It is located near the centre of Bath and is approximately 0.7 miles from Bath Spa train station.

 About the programme